GreaseMax is a chemically operated automatic lubricator.

 4.2 Output pressure of GreaseMax

 GreaseMax can develop a maximum discharge pressure of approximately 150 psi.
 In practice, the operating pressure is much lower than this as the pressure required to move grease into a rotating bearing, with the grease nipple removed, is not great.
 GreaseMax holds the output pressure virtually in equilibrium with grease way resistance.
+A grease gun needs high pressure, principally to overcome the resistance of the grease nipple.
+It also has to get grease into a stationary bearing, which can require a lot of pressure in some instances.
+GreaseMax has enough pressure to move grease through 2 metres of extension line.
+See below for details.
+4.3 Affect of bearing and grease way pressure

 Note: It is possible to install GreaseMax on longer feed lines than the above.
 For proposed installations outside these limits consult DIS for specialist advice.